doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
     ``defaultDiscriminatorValue`` - A default value for discriminatorField if no value has been set in the embedded document.
+-
+    ``notSaved`` - The property is loaded if it exists in the database; however, ODM will not save the property value back to the database.

 .. code-block:: php